althea-net/rita-installer/README.md

 An Althea Exit server is essentially a WireGuard proxy server setup to integrate with the mesh network.

-To allow Babel to handle negotiation all the way up to the exit server 'gateway' devices created a tunnel over the internet to the exit server, this tunnel is used to run Babel.
-In this way multiple gateways can operate in one mesh and traffic will be sent to the best possible route for the exit server.

-This results in the major quirk of the current exit setup, while gateways dial out to the exit server, regular client devices are polled by the exit server not the other way around.
-This is because WireGuard doesn't like nested tunnels.

-Regardless create a file named `hosts` and populate it with the ip addreses of your exit server like so.
+Create a file named `hosts` and populate it with the ip addreses of your exit server like so.

 >[exit]